 There is a microwave in the classroom to be used during lunch.
 I ask that students bring food that only needs to be warmed for 30 seconds or less during lunch.
 I prefer to stagger days when students use the microwave.
 I have found this gives each child enough time to eat lunch easily.
 Even number students can use the microwave on even number days, and odd number students can use the microwave on odd number days.
-If your child brings a microwave when it is not their day, he/she will go to the bottom of the microwave list.
+If your child brings a microwave item when it is not their day, he/she will go to the bottom of the microwave list.
 Your child’s number is on the cover of his/her assignment notebook.

 We have a special class everyday.
-Special classes include PE, art, music, and Spanish.
-Music and Spanish is in the classroom.
+Special classes include PE, Art, Music, and Spanish.
+Music and Spanish meet in the classroom.
 The students have PE outside and in the gym.
 Art is located in the Kennicott building near the office.
 Parents are welcome to volunteer during art to help with supplies.
-You will find a specials schedule at the bottom of this letter.
-Recess is at 11:10 and lunch is at 11:40.
+You will find a schedule at the bottom of this letter.

 Looking forward to a wonderful school year!

 Wednesday Spanish: 8:45 – 9:20, Art: 12:30 – 1:15

 Thursday Music: 8:10 – 8:55, PE: 2:20 – 2:50

 Friday Music: 10:45 – 11:25, Art: 2:20 – 3:05